rdecata/rdecata.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
 title: Capstone Senior Design Project
 description: Unmanned Aerial Vehicle technology has matured rapidly over the past decade, opening the door to applications that extend well beyond traditional military and commercial use cases.
+One area that stands to benefit significantly is environmental management, where the ability to access remote terrain, cover large areas efficiently, and operate without risk to a human crew addresses challenges that conventional methods struggle to meet.
 skills:
   - SolidWorks
   - Fusion 360 CAM